 The neighborhood of Bellevue sits at the far southern end of the District, and has many garden apartments, one high-rise apartment building and some 1940's era detached homes with yards.
 Ward 8 also has several large federal and local institutions.
 Bolling Air Force Base, for example, is in many ways a small town of its own, stretching along the Anacostia riverfront.
 Saint Elizabeths Hospital is a large campus with sweeping views of the city.
 The Blue Plains Wastewater Treatment Plant and DC Village both take up significant acreage at the southern tip of the city.
 The Ward has some of the district's largest green spaces, including Oxon Run Park, Fort Stanton, Anacostia Park, and Shepard Parkway.

-Planning in Ward 8
+Current Planning in Ward 8

 The Comprehensive Plan Area Elements that falls within Ward 8 include:

 The Comprehensive Plan’s Area Elements use planning boundaries, not Ward boundaries.
 The Comprehensive Plan is a 20-year plan, while Ward boundaries are political boundaries that can change every 10 years due to redistricting following the decennial Census.

 Completed Neighborhood and Corridor Plans in Ward 8:

 - Anacostia Waterfront Initiative: a planning initiative focused on the Anacosta Wafterfront- a planning process spanning over 30 years.